 Was this picture staged?
-Embarrassingly, no. The author did have another buddy to help pull the sled backwards, enough to clear the ski in the tree.
+Embarrassingly, no. The Author did have another buddy to help pull the sled backwards, enough to clear the ski in the tree.

 If you can turn out before trenching and swing around and back down this will save at lot of work for you.
 For recreational fun this is even done on purpose, called "hymarking".
 This maneuver has a utility (work) advantage, for obvious reasons (no digging).
 Remember to shift your weight on the uphill side of the sled as you turn out, especially if you are going slow.
 You can power out of a turn.
 If you keep your speed up (or even slightly increase) the sled will have less tendency to roll over downhill.
 This will be an unlearning (and unnerving) challenge for you, since the natural reaction is to slow down when "in trouble".

 If you don't learn this maneuver properly and get "scared" and slow or stop before pointing downhill, you are very likely to roll your sled over (downhill).
-After you falling off (downhill) the 500 pound sled will roll over you (most likely causing injury) and continue rolling down hill, damaging the sled as well.
+After you fall off (downhill) the 500 pound sled will roll over you (most likely causing injury) and continue rolling down hill, damaging the sled as well.
 Your $10,000 new purchase will be converted to a $1,000 garage sale.
 And to the fact you may have to walk out, if you are lucky to survive being rolled over.
 Therefore, practice on safe "little" climbs many times before doing the big stuff.
-This may take several season to get it right.
+This may take several seasons to get it right.

 Once you swing around and point downhill you are in good shape, then, use your brake to slow down.
 Remember not to lock up the track, just like a car on an icy road; "work" the brake.
 Run down to an open area, swing around, up hill and take another run at the hill, using your previous trail to gain traction and speed.
 The field training will be necessary to understand this completely.